-The reason I’m so excited to share this recipe with you is because cream of mushroom soup has so many culinary uses!
+The reason I’m so excited to share this recipe with you is that cream of mushroom soup has so many culinary uses!

 In fact, I’m going to demonstrate one of those uses in the next recipe.
-I’ll show you how to make Clean Eating Chicken Pot Pies!
+I’ll show you how to make Chicken Pot Pies!

 But until then, I strongly suggest making a batch of this ahead of time.
 (Pot Pies are so much easier when you simply combine a bunch of ingredients that are already ready to go!)
 Having a batch of this in the freezer, especially with fall and winter coming at us fast is simply a very smart idea!

-- 4 cups chicken broth (no sugar added, low sodium is good.
-Home made is best)
+- 4 cups chicken broth (no sugar added, low sodium is good)

 - When the liquid comes out of the mushrooms, add the balsamic vinegar.
 Then, the flour, which will soak up all the liquid pretty quickly.